sila254/sila254.githubio/_pages/about.md

 Outside cybersecurity and IT, I am also an entrepreneur and the founder of **Silwaks Holdings**, where I explore technology, branding, and business innovation.

----

-If you want help customizing this to match your exact style, adding sections, or formatting it with Minimal Mistakes, I can help update it further.